HomeDev GuideAPI Reference

 Describes how to work with queries and filtering, to include specific documents that do not match any queries or filters applied in Optimizely Search & Navigation.

 The .NET API provides rich functionality for free text search and querying by applying filters.
-These can be combined so that certain criteria are used to free text search using filters.
+These can be combined to use certain criteria to free text search using filters.
 Sometimes, however, the opposite is desired.
 That is, instead of limiting search results by applying filters, you want to include documents that do not necessarily match the search query or previously applied filters.

 Achieve this with the Include method.
 Just like the Filter method and the Boostmatching method, the Include method requires a filter expression as a parameter.
-Documents that match this filter are included in the result even if they otherwise would not be included.
-Because these documents may not match a previously-applied search query, they are given a constant score.
+The result includes documents that match this filter.
+The documents get a constant score because they may not match a previously-applied search query.
 So, they are ordered high or low in the search results depending on the score of other documents.
 The Include method has a second parameter that lets you enter a boost factor.

 Set it to